cocoaaa/cocoaaa.github.io/content/pages/about-me.md

 ##  Softwares

-My preferred languages are Python (eg. **PyTorch**, Numpy, scikit-learn) for machine learning [projects](#), and C++ for hardware systems (eg. Microsoft Kinnect and Intel RealSense) as in [this](#) project.
+My preferred language is Python (eg. **PyTorch**, Numpy, scikit-learn) for machine learning [projects](#), and C++ for hardware systems (eg. Microsoft Kinnect and Intel RealSense) as in [this](#) project.

 ---
-Besides working on my projects, I enjoy being in nature and trying out new activities outdoor.
-Along the way, I became a certified scuba diver, and sky-dived in Czech sky!
-I enjoy biking and swimming -- they help me connect to the part that is not about our minds, and remind me we are more than our thoughts and knowledge.
+Besides working on my projects, I enjoy being in nature and trying out different sports.
+Along the way, I became a certified scuba diver and have sky-dived in Czech sky!
+I enjoy biking and swimming -- they help me connect to the dimension that is not about thinking and analyzing, and remind me we are more than our thoughts and minds.
 I enjoy sharing such experiences with friends:)